Fine-Grained Buy-Many Mechanisms Are Not Much Better Than Bundling: Introduction

-The careful reader will observe that Theorem~\ref{thm:mainLB} says something strong about the the revenue guarantees that simple mechanisms can obtain.
+The experienced reader will observe that Theorem~\ref{thm:mainLB} says something strong about the revenue guarantees that simple mechanisms can obtain.
 Due to a Corollary from~\cite{HartN17} which says that bundling always recovers a $1/|\mech|$ fraction of the revenue of any mechanism $\mech$, the revenue of any mechanism $\mech$ of size $\textsc{poly}(n)$ cannot exceed $\textsc{poly}(n) \cdot \brev{\distD}$.
 Thus, Theorem~\ref{thm:mainLB} implies that for the instance that witnesses its proof, no mechanism of size polynomial in the number of items can obtain a sub-exponential approximation.
-The proof of Theorem~\ref{thm:mainLB} will, unsurprisingly, borrow ideas from~\cite{HartN17}.
+The proof of Theorem~\ref{thm:mainLB} will, unsurprisingly, borrow ideas from~\cite{HartN17, BriestCKW15}.
 Interestingly the buy-$k$ mechanism used in the lower bound instance will be \emph{deterministic}, in part because the construction of the instance itself makes use of discrete combinatorial objects known as cover-free sets.
+This implies that the lower bounds hold even for the optimal deterministic buy-$k$ mechanism, a much weaker benchmark for comparison.
+To put this in context,~\cite{HartN13} showed that there exist distributions $\distD$ for which $\brev{\distD} \leq \frac{2^n}{n} \distD$, where $\distD$ is the revenue of the optimal buy-one deterministic mechanism.
+Thus, Theorem~\ref{thm:mainLB} can be seen as an extension of this result, proving that even weakening the seller's benchmark to the optimal buy-$k$ deterministic mechanism (for $k \leq n^{1/2-\varepsilon}$) does not significantly improve the worst-case approximation with respect to bundling.

-\textbf{A Note on Adaptive vs Non-Adaptive Buyers.} While our model and results are written for the case of a non-adaptive buyer, a simple argument will allow us to translate both our upper bounds (Theorems~\ref{thm:MainTwo}, \ref{thm:MainN}) and our lower bounds (Theorem~\ref{thm:mainLB}) to the case of adaptive buyers.
+While our model and results are written for the case of a non-adaptive buyer, a simple argument will allow us to translate both our upper bounds (Theorems~\ref{thm:MainN},~\ref{thm:GeneralVal}) and our lower bounds (Theorem~\ref{thm:mainLB}) to the case of adaptive buyers.
 We defer this discussion to Appendix~\ref{sec:adapt}.